 Based on testing, it is safe to assume that CGWindowID is preserved between sleep/wake cycles.
 We do all our matching based on this.

-As long as screensAsleep = true we also “dim” the menu bar item for better user feedback (I know it’s ironic since you might think that the screens would be asleep and the user won’t see it, but screensDidWakeNotification might fire while the API is not completely ready as described below.)
+As long as sleepWakeProtectionActive = true we also “dim” the menu bar item for better user feedback (I know it’s ironic since you might think that the displays would be asleep and the user won’t see it, but screensDidWakeNotification might fire while the API is not completely ready as described below.)

 Every non-empty zone saves the CGWindowID of the window it contains, and the corresponding process pid.